frederic-perez/AmE-dictionary/data/dictionary.md

 __OEM__ _abbr_ :three::hammer: _OEMs._
 __oeuvre__ _n_ The total output of a writer or artist (or a substantial part of it). _Syn_ body of work _The musicologist studied the entire Wagnerian oeuvre._
 __of a kind__ _idiom_ _You are two of a kind._
-__of late__ _adv_ :three: You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente
+__of late__ _idiom_ _adv_ :four: In recent times; lately.
+You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente _His work of late has not been up to par._ _He seems rather unhappy of late.
+I hope nothing is wrong. __The Nationals (18-10) are atop a division dominated by the Phillies of late._
 __of one’s own accord__ _idiom_ Voluntarily.
 __of sorts__ _phr_ :four: Having inferior, mediocre, or incomplete characteristics of something. _“The 13 clocks” is a poem of sorts._ _A contest of sorts._ _He wanted to make the scene a lesson of sorts._ _A celebrity of sorts._
 __of__ _prep_ _The gas smells of roggen eggs._